0

 Collagen and Gelatin

-The bones, however, are rich in collagen and gelatin which are proteins that can help restore your joints, blood vessels, intestinal tract, your skin, and all connective tissue.
+The bones, however, are rich in collagen and gelatin which are proteins that can help restore your joints, blood vessels, intestinal tract, skin, and all connective tissue.
 The amino acids in collagen and gelatin become collagen and elastin in our bodies.

 These proteins create the flexible, pliable tissues that we find in our joints and in all of those other areas previously mentioned.
-There are also sulfur compounds like glucosamine sulfate, and chondroitin sulfate found in bones that seep into bone broth that have been proven to restore our joints.
+There are also sulfur compounds like glucosamine sulfate, and chondroitin sulfate found in bones and cartilage that seep into bone broth that have been proven to restore our joints.

 These sulfur compounds have been found to help rebuild joints and reduce pain in them.
 In healthy people, these sulfur compounds kept joints pliant and flexible so issues with immobility can be prevented before it ever occurs.